mbursell/ReLERNN-pipeline/Data-preparation/README.md

 If starting from an available gVCF that you need to filter for specific samples, begin at step 1.
 If your gVCF contains only the samples and chromosomes you want, start at step 6.

 Required Packages:
-    * bcftools
-          * we installed via conda and mamba, but feel free to use another method if you prefer another
+   * bcftools (we installed via conda and mamba, but feel free to use another method if you prefer another)

 1. Generate a text file of target SampleIDs
+   * create a text file with one sampleID per line for each breed/population you want to extract a vcf for

-2. Filter gVCF for SampleIDs using bcftools
+3. Filter gVCF for SampleIDs using bcftools
     ```
     bcftools view –samples-file SampleIDs.txt original.vcf > filtered.vcf
     ```
-3. Zip and index for next step
+4. Zip and index for next step
    ```
    bgzip filtered.vcf
    bcftools index filtered.vcf.gz